105 – Western University

 - Guaranteed Admission Scholarships valued from $2,500 to $8,000 – No application required.

 Bursaries are non-repayable grants awarded based on financial need.
-Students must complete an online Financial Assistance Profile Application for consideration.
+You must complete an online Financial Assistance Profile Application for consideration.
 We award admission bursaries to students entering Western’s Main Campus for full-time, first-year studies directly from high school.
 In-course bursaries are available to upper-year students.

 - Ranked as one of the best in Canada among large universities.